rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 > crates.io, but it's important to keep this in mind!

-This says that when we updated the submodule, the version number in our `src/tools/rustfmt/Cargo.toml` changed.
+This says that when we updated the submodule, the version number in our `src/tools/rls/Cargo.toml` changed.
 The new version is different from the version in `Cargo.lock`, so the build can no longer continue.

 To resolve this, we need to update `Cargo.lock`.
 Luckily, cargo provides a command to do this easily.

 ```
-$ cargo update -p rustfmt-nightly
+$ cargo update -p rls
 ```

 This should change the version listed in `Cargo.lock` to the new version you updated